modelica/newsletter/_2018-01/Letter-from-the-Board.md

 - The FMI cross check results are currently moved to a modern infrastructure designed and implemented by Michael Tiller, see [article below](#updated-fmi-cross-check-process).

-- The MA bylaws will be slightly adapted in the near future, in particular to allow voting and anonymous elections via teleconference services, so that physical presence at a meeting is no longer needed in order to influence decisions of MA.

 In order to enlarge the Modelica and FMI community, MA has changed its strategy regarding Modelica conferences.
 Previously, the International Modelica Conference took place every 18 months in Europe.
 This is changed now: